xrnss/duels-deobfuscator/README.md

 # duels-deobfuscator
-Simple Hypixel mod that removes the chat obfuscation of player's names, when they join and leave Duel's games.
+Simple Hypixel mod that removes the chat obfuscation of player's names, when they join and leave Duels games.

 # commands
 /duelsdeobfuscator - toggles the mod